pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 {% endhighlight %}

-This method will download the information and write a `statuses.csv` file in the same folder.
+This method will download the spreadsheet as a `statuses.csv` file and will put it in the same folder.

 We are going to need two more python functions for other operators.
 One to select the columns we need, which in this case are `sale_id` and `status` and another one to load the resulting csv file into the target table: